19 Research Backed Health Benefits of Ginger (Number 9 Is Awesome)

 Turmeric is most known for its mustard yellow color and as a spice in curry powders.

-Presently, it is being investigated in clinical trials as a treatment for gastrointestinal tract problems, colitis, cancer, and Alzheimer and Huntington diseases.
-(4)
+Presently, there are clinical trials done to see the efficacy of ginger as a natural treatment for gastrointestinal tract problems, colitis, cancer, and Alzheimer and Huntington diseases (4).

 Well, it looks like the medicinal power of ginger runs in the family!